lenzenc/vagrant-chef-rails/README.md

 * vagrant-vbguest - automatically installs the host's VirtualBox Guest Additions on the guest system.
 * vagrant-librarian-chef - let's us automatically run chef when we fire up our machine.
+* vagrant-omnibus - a Vagrant plugin that ensures the desired version of Chef is installed via the platform-specific Omnibus packages.

 	vagrant plugin install vagrant-vbguest
 	vagrant plugin install vagrant-librarian-chef
+	vagrant plugin install vagrant-omnibus

 ## Using Rails inside Vagrant
 After getting Vagrant setup on your local box you can now start using Vagrant to do development on this rails application.